CiscoDevNet/ConfigMyApp/integrations/4-jenkins.md

 ### Multibranch pipleline Job

-We recommend that you include ConfigMyApp into your existing Jenkis pipeline by adding a new stage, usually the last stage before the cleanup task.
+We recommend that you include ConfigMyApp into your existing Jenkins pipeline by adding a new stage, usually the last stage before the cleanup task.

 We have created a <a href="https://github.com/Appdynamics/ConfigMyApp/blob/master/integrations/Jenkins/Jenkinsfile" target="_blank"> `Jenkinsfile` </a> that can you easily adapt to suit your multi-stage CI/CD pipelines.
 The commands in the `Jenkinsfile` will automatically download the latest copy of ConfigMyApp from GitHub.

-Besides running the Jenkis job from your pipeline, various teams can also manage AppDynamics configurations from Jenkins UI (Using the Build with Parameters options) once deployed - as shown below:
+Besides running the Jenkins job from your pipeline, various teams can also manage AppDynamics configurations from Jenkins UI (Using the Build with Parameters options) once deployed - as shown below:

 ![Jenkins_UI](https://raw.githubusercontent.com/Appdynamics/ConfigMyApp/master/integrations/Jenkins/jenkins-ui.png)

 ### Freestyle Job